PDBe-KB/component-image-gallery/README.md

 ## Dependencies

-This web component embeds two other PDBe web components: [https://github.com/PDBe-KB/component-download](https://github.com/PDBe-KB/component-download) and [https://github.com/PDBe-KB/component-molstar-dialog](https://github.com/PDBe-KB/component-molstar-dialog)
+This web component embeds two other PDBe-KB web components: [https://github.com/PDBe-KB/component-download](https://github.com/PDBe-KB/component-download) and [https://github.com/PDBe-KB/component-molstar-dialog](https://github.com/PDBe-KB/component-molstar-dialog)

-In order to use all the features of this web component, retrieve the molstar-dialog and download components and replace the contents of the "src/app/molstar-dialog" and "src/app/download" folders with those files.
+In order to use all the features of this web component, retrieve the "molstar-dialog" and "download" components and replace the contents of the `src/app/molstar-dialog` and `src/app/download` folders with those files.

-The main template should also have the following CSS import:
+The main template (i.e. index.html by default) should also have the following CSS imports:
 ```angular2html
 <link rel="stylesheet" href="https://ebi.emblstatic.net/web_guidelines/EBI-Framework/v1.3/css/ebi-global.css" type="text/css" media="all"/>
 <link rel="stylesheet" href="https://ebi.emblstatic.net/web_guidelines/EBI-Icon-fonts/v1.3/fonts.css" type="text/css" media="all"/>
 <link rel="stylesheet" href="https://ebi.emblstatic.net/web_guidelines/EBI-Framework/v1.3/css/theme-pdbe-green.css" type="text/css" media="all"/>
 ```

 ## Basic usage

-The component can be added to any Angular7+ apps.
+The component can be added to any Angular v7 apps.

+#### 1.)
 Import the component (e.g. in app.module.ts):
 ```
 import { BrowserModule } from '@angular/platform-browser';
 import { NgModule } from '@angular/core';